seankndy/phpcsv/README.md

 $csv->getRecords()->dump();
 ```

-Manually get or set data from a record:
+Manually get or set data from a record.
+Note that this only works
+if you're NOT using mutators!
+If mutators are in use, then get() will
+return a clone/copy of that data post-mutated.
 ```
 use SeanKndy\CSV\CSV;